 • Garage doors

 • Motorised vehicles or vehicle parts.

-Household chemicals or DIY waste can be taken to the household waste recycling centres at Melandra Road in Glossop, or Waterswallows Road in Buxton.
-There is no charge by the site to receive these items.
+Household chemicals or DIY waste can be taken to the tip at Melandra Road in Glossop, or Waterswallows Road in Buxton.
+Derbyshire County Council will not charge to receive these items.

 How much does it cost to remove electrical items?

-Electrical items such as television sets or washing machines can be removed at a cost of £24 per item (you can include 3 smaller electrical items such as a hairdryer, iron or kettle for no extra cost).
+Electrical items such as fridges, televisions or washing machines can be removed at a cost of £28 per item (you can include 3 smaller electrical items such as a hairdryer, iron or kettle for no extra cost).

 If you are receiving housing and/or council tax benefit the charge will be reduced by 50%.

 Electrical items are collected on alternate Fridays as part of a separate collection service.
-The items to be collected should be left at the front of your property, where you would normally present your wheeled bins for collection. we are unable to enter your property to collect items.
+The items should be left at the front of your property, where you would normally present your wheeled bins for collection.
+We are unable to enter your property to collect items.

-If your property has a communal collection point, electrical items should be left outside your property, at the front for easy access.
+If your property has a communal collection point, electrical items should be left outside, at the front, for easy access.

-If you can’t physically move your electrical items because you are disabled, please contact Social Services at Derbyshire County Council who should be able to help you.
+If you cannot physically move your electrical items because you are disabled, please contact Social Services at Derbyshire County Council who should be able to help you.